kurtlawrence/how-u-doin/README.md

 Progress reporting abstraction for Rust

 `howudoin` intends to make producing and consuming progress reports simple and ergonomic.
+Importantly, it separates the progress _producers_ from the _consumer_, allowing progress reports to be generated from disparate sections in a system.

 ```rust
 // initialise a consumer loop